phillipssc/ioBroker.rtl_433/README.md

     * version     - the version from the main admin page.
     * rtl_433_cmd - the command line from the main admin page.
     * any pertainant logs

+If you are experiencing trouble with a specific device, please let me know the output for that device using 'rtl_433 -F json' so I can figure out what the program is doing when the device transmits.

 ## Changelog